madeindjs/tournament_olympiad_organiser/README.md

 ## Code of Conduct

 Everyone interacting in the TournamentOrganizer project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tournament_organizer/blob/master/CODE_OF_CONDUCT.md).

+## Todo

+- [ ] Add option to set number of player per game
+- [ ] Add Javascript to HTML output to click on winner